-TCSRA Elected Officers, 2022-2023
+TCSRA Elected Officers, 2023-2024

-Second row: ZiNita Carrell and Pat Slosson.
+Second row: Will Gentz, ZiNita Carrell and Pat Slosson.

-Will Gentz, Fiscal Treasurer: Will is now serving his third term as TCSRA fiscal treasurer.
+Will Gentz, Fiscal Treasurer: Will is now serving his fourth term as TCSRA fiscal treasurer.
 He was born in and did his early years’ learning, playing, and working in Illinois.
 He attended Illinois State University after which he played in the dirt, doing landscaping and working union construction jobs.
 After nearly a year of traveling, he settled in Boulder, Colorado, cooking in restaurants for seven years.
 He earned his bachelor’s degree from the University of Colorado Boulder and spent two years substitute teaching and coaching in the high school where he had student taught.
 He then taught for seven years in Spokane, WA, teaching middle school physical education and coaching.
 He earned his master’s degree from Gonzaga University, and then moved to Olympia, teaching high school math for the next 23 years in North Thurston Public Schools.
 Will loves traveling with his wife, hiking, sports—mostly watching these days—and being outdoors.

-ZiNita Carrell, Membership Treasurer: ZiNita, now in her eleventh year as membership treasurer, is our education co-chair and is also in charge of luncheon notifications.
+ZiNita Carrell, Membership Treasurer: ZiNita, now in her twelfth year as membership treasurer, is our education co-chair and is also in charge of luncheon notifications.
 ZiNita was born in Yakima, WA, and lived in Wapato for most of her childhood.
 Her father, Lorence Heikell, was principal of Wapato Intermediate School, and her mother taught in various elementary schools around the lower Yakima Valley.
 ZiNita graduated from East Valley High School in Moxee and later received her BA and MA from Central Washington University.
 She taught Title 1 and Chapter 1 reading and math for nearly all of her career in Eastern and Western Washington.
 She retired from Tacoma Public Schools and enjoys traveling with her husband, being a member of TCSRA, and writing education articles for Bits & Pieces.